UA-NASA-Robotics/Roobot-Over-IP/docs/ProgrammingROI.md

 # 6. Implementing the ROS node

 Now this step may seem a little daunting, and it will take some time, but it is not as bad as it seems.
 The ROS node is just a glorified state machine that handles the communication between the module and the rest of the system.
 It is responsible for sending and receiving packets, and updating the state variables.
+This section discusses the implementation of the declaration of the ROS Node class (.h).
+Once all of the required functions have been defined, it is fairly straightforward to implement the .cpp file.
+You may want to check out pre-existing nodes for examples such as the ODrive node that will be referenced in this section.

 We will quickly review pre-made functions that you will get from the base class, and then discuss what functions you will need to implement.